Splamy/TS3AudioBot/README.md

 1. The Main-Bot:
   * is processing all your commands via TeamSpeak's serverquery.
-  * starts the "SeverBob" if music should be played.
+  * Connects the ts3-audio-client if music should be played.
+(Support for more at once i planned)
-2. The ServerBob:
-  * is a plain TeamSpeak3 client with a custom plugin.
-  * is able to stream to different Channels and/or Users simultaneously with TeamSpeak's whisper feature.
+  * [broken] is able to stream to different Channels and/or Users simultaneously with TeamSpeak's whisper feature.
-  * streams all the music with the awesome ffmpeg library.

 ## Features & Plannings
-Working:
+Done:
 * Extract Youtube and Soundcloud songs as well as stream Twitch
 * Extensive history manager, including features like:
   - getting the last x played songs